Invariant Testing with Recon Pro · 2024

 Rounding errors allows bypassing caps

 Invariant testing discovered that specific sequences of small deposits could exploit rounding in share calculations to bypass deposit caps.
+Each deposit operation introduced a rounding error of at most one wei in the share-to-asset conversion, but by repeating the operation thousands of times, an attacker could incrementally exceed the configured cap by a material amount.

 Results